• Skip to main content

 Instructions

-• Add 3 ½ cups of flour to the mixer.
+• Start by adding only 4 cups of flour to the mixer.

 • Begin to mix and knead dough with mixer.
-Add the remaining ½ cup flour slowly as you watch for the dough to be slightly sticky, but begin to form into a ball as it is kneading.
+Add the remaining ½ cup of flour slowly as you watch for the dough to be slightly sticky, but begin to form into a ball as it is kneading.

 • Knead for 6 minutes in a Bosch mixer or 9 minutes in a KitchenAid or similar mixer.